 Personal Injury Lawyer Ames, IA

-One of the most critical pieces of a personal injury case is proving negligence.
-In order to be successful in obtaining a personal injury award for settlement, an Ames, Iowa personal injury attorney needs to prove that the alleged at-fault party’s behavior was negligent.
+An Ames, IA personal injury lawyer knows that one of the most critical pieces of a personal injury case is proving negligence.
+In order to be successful in obtaining a personal injury award for settlement, an Ames, Iowa personal injury lawyer needs to prove that the alleged at-fault party’s behavior was negligent.

-If you or a family member has been injured in an accident caused by someone else’s actions, contact a personal injury attorney in Ames, IA from Johnston Martineau to find out how we can help.
+If you or a family member has been injured in an accident caused by someone else’s actions, contact a personal injury lawyer in Ames, IA from Johnston Martineau, LLP to find out how we can help.

 According to Iowa law, negligence occurs when there is a failure to take reasonable care in order to prevent causing injuries or losses to any other party.
 In order to prove negligence, the following four elements must exist: